 - Use Atlassian Crowd as your Single Sign On interface to Active Directory.

-- Restructure Active Directory for JIRA users and group them in new groups so that queries do not return these very large groups objects.
+- Restructure Active Directory for Confluence users and group them in new groups so that queries do not return these very large groups objects.
 You can then use a more specific base for the group search.
 Configure a more specific node in your baseUserNameSpace setting and set userSearchAllDepths to false.
 Alternatively, set a user search filter.
-See Reduce the number of users synchronised from LDAP to JIRA.
+See How to write LDAP search filters.

-- Revert back and manage groups within JIRA - ie modify atlassian user to ignore groups.
+- Revert back and manage groups within Confluence - ie modify atlassian user to ignore groups.
 See Add LDAP Integration For User Authentication Only.